 Experience shows that lasting change starts from the top through committed actions and, importantly, role-modelling behaviours that support an inclusive culture.
 Leadership teams across many organisations are still not representative of how diverse their workforce or community is.
 Therefore, there is a need to understand the perceptions of the leadership team along with their ambitions for inclusion, ahead of engaging in further work.

-By breaking down barriers and creating challenge in a supportive environment Grant Thornton can work with leadership teams to create a change roadmap that they and the organisation can get behind.
+By breaking down barriers and creating challenge in a supportive environment Grant Thornton UK LLP can work with leadership teams to create a change roadmap that they and the organisation can get behind.

 The firm wanted to create an initial version of the Inclusion Maturity platform that enables anonymous perception surveys to be carried out among the leadership team within an organisation.